datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 ### What does this mean?

 A column has been included in a table, but the heading for the column (the cell in the first row) is empty.
 If the column contains any data, it may be dropped by machine processing.
+Assistive devices like screen readers can navigate through tables using headings, and can be confused by blank headings.

 The entire column may also be blank.
 Blank columns indicate many of the same issues as [blank rows](#blank-row).